Anti-Western sentiment: Russia

-Anti-Western sentiment in Russia dates back to the 19th century intellectual debate between Westernizers and Slavophiles.
-While the former deemed Russia to be a lagging Western country, the latter rejected these claims outright and viewed Western Christendom as 'rotten'.
+Anti-Western sentiment in Russia dates back to the 19th-century intellectual debate between Westernizers and Slavophiles.
+While the former deemed Russia to be a lagging Western country, the latter rejected these claims outright and considered Western Europe to be 'rotten' (whence the Russian-language cliche phrase 'rotten West').
 An important anti-Western figure during the reign of Alexander III of Russia was Konstantin Pobedonostsev, a former liberal who eventually renounced and thoroughly criticized his former views.

 Under the Soviet Union, 'the West' eventually became synonymous with 'the capitalist world', resulting in the appearance of the famous propagandist cliché 'corrupting influence of the West'.

 After the Cold War, a number of politicians in the Russian Federation have supported an explicit promotion of Russian Orthodox traditionalism and a rejection of Western liberalism.
 Some ultra-nationalist politicians, such as the late Vladimir Zhirinovsky, express the most anti-Western sentiment.

 Vladimir Putin has promoted explicitly conservative policies in social, cultural and political matters, both at home and abroad.
 Putin has attacked globalism and neoliberalism and promoted new think tanks that stress Russian nationalism, the restoration of Russia's historical greatness, and systematic opposition to liberal ideas and policies.
 Putin has collaborated closely with the Russian Orthodox Church in this cultural campaign.
 Patriarch Kirill of Moscow, head of the Church, endorsed his election in 2012, stating Putin's terms were like "a miracle of God."
 The Russian Orthodox Church is known to host groups that promote nationalist and anti-Western tendencies.

 The Russian government has restricted foreign funding of some liberal NGOs.
 Pro-Russian activists in the former Soviet Union frequently equate the West with homosexuality and the gay agenda.
 The 2013 Russian gay propaganda law was welcomed by nationalist and religious political figures in Russia as a bulwark against Western influence.

 The Yarovaya Law prohibits evangelism by religious minorities.
 It was used to ban the United States-based Jehovah's Witnesses.